 How is lung cancer treated?

-Lung cancer treatment plans use a multifaceted approach that is individualized to the type and stage of lung cancer; your age, medical history, and coexisting diseases or conditions; and other factors.
+Lung cancer treatment plans are multifaceted individualized to the type and stage of lung cancer; your age, medical history, and coexisting diseases or conditions; and other factors.
 The most common type of lung cancer is non-small cell lung cancer; the second-most common type is small cell lung cancer; lung carcinoid tumor is least common form of lung cancer.

 Lung cancer treatment may include an individualized combination of:

-Chemotherapy in early or late-stage lung cancer.
-In end-stage lung cancer, chemotherapy may be used only to help shrink the tumor to relieve symptoms
+- Chemotherapy in early- or late-stage lung cancer.
+In end-stage lung cancer, chemotherapy may be used only to help shrink the tumor to relieve symptoms.

-Dietary counseling to help people with cancer maintain their strength and nutritional status
+- Dietary counseling to help people with cancer maintain their strength and nutritional status

-Immunotherapy to improve the body’s own ability to fight off cancer cells
+- Immunotherapy to improve the body’s own ability to fight off cancer cells

-Palliative cancer care to improve the overall quality of life for families and patients with serious diseases
+- Palliative cancer care to improve the overall quality of life for families and patients with serious diseases

-Participation in a clinical trial to test promising new therapies and treatments for lung cancer
+- Participation in a clinical trial to test promising new therapies and treatments for lung cancer

-Quitting smoking to help slow or stop the growth of a lung cancer tumor
+- Quitting smoking to help slow or stop the growth of a lung cancer tumor

-Surgery to remove the cancerous tumor and possibly all or part of a lung, which is generally most effective during the earliest stage of lung cancer
+- Surgery to remove the cancerous tumor and possibly all or part of a lung, which is generally most effective during the earliest stage of lung cancer

 Complementary treatments are not meant to substitute for traditional medical care.
 Be sure to notify your doctor if you are consuming nutritional supplements or homeopathic (nonprescription) remedies as they may interact with the prescribed medical therapy.

 Complementary treatments may include: